defold/defold.github.io/terms-and-conditions.md

 ### PART D – DEFOLD LICENCE TERMS

 These additional terms together with the General Terms govern your use of the Defold Software.
-Capitalised terms which are not defined in these Defold Software licence terms have the meaning as set out in the General Terms, which you can access [here](#part-b--general-terms-for-use-of-our-services-and-the-website).
+Capitalised terms which are not defined in these Defold Software license terms have the meaning as set out in the General Terms, which you can access [here](#part-b--general-terms-for-use-of-our-services-and-the-website).

 **1. THE DEFOLD SOFTWARE**